Sramana Mitra: Can you talk about that?

 Sramana Mitra: That’s when you found the problem that helped you move from services to product.

 John Wallace: Correct.
 Then we took a computing approach that would have been a little bit crazy to follow.
-Like I like to say, we would have needed to deal with the NSA to run the kind of analysis we were doing for them without being on this current generation of big data.
+We would have needed to deal with the NSA to run the kind of analysis we were doing for them without being on this current generation of Big Data.

 John Wallace: As an enabling technology, yes.

 Sramana Mitra: Is there any other new-born technology that you use from the current stack of stuff that’s available out there?

 John Wallace: We’re experimenting with a platform called H2O.
 You had Hadoop.
 People talk a lot now about Spark out of Berkley as a replacement.
 Then in the analytics field, there’s a package called H2O.